adophoxia/not_keychron_q1/HOW2COMPILE.md

 ## Preparation

-1. If you haven't already create an instance of the source code on your computer - you'll want to use either a fork of, or a clone of, one of the following:
+1. If you haven't already create an instance of the source code on your computer - you'll want to use either a fork of, or a clone of, one of the above listed repos.

-    * [`qmk/qmk_firmware:develop`](https://github.com/qmk/qmk_firmware/tree/develop) - The `develop` branch at QMK.  *(Works for both external EEPROM and EFL/WL compile.)*
-    * [`qmk/qmk_firmware`](https://github.com/qmk/qmk_firmware) - The core QMK code base.  *(Only works for the external EEPROM compile, __as of July 2022__.
-After the next quarterly merge this should work on the EFL/WL too.)*

 2. Navigate to the root of the repo's folder.